“Divorce is not the death of a family. It is the reorganization of the family” Salvador Minuchin

 The individual counsellor can give the client new tools for managing grief, anger and anxiety as well as help the ground the client so that the client isn’t reacting and deciding only from their feelings.
 There are many important decision and considerations for the client as well as the client’s children that need to be carefully thought through and deciding on.
 Reacting from a place of fear or anger or even vengeance can pave the way for a hostile and bad divorce that will hurt everyone.
 Our therapist can help the client come to terms and decide what will be best for creating a new life for him or herself.

 Possible Goals of Divorce Counselling

-Whether you decide to work through ending your marriage together or need you help processing the end of the marriage, depending whether you are the initiator or the noninitiator you will have different challenges and can benefit from the guidance of a trained professional mental health individual counsellor:
+Whether you decide to work through ending your marriage together or you need help to process the end of the marriage through divorce counselling at our centre in Singapore, depending on whether you are the initiator or the noninitiator you will have different challenges and can benefit from the guidance of a trained professional mental health individual counsellor:

 - Grieving the loss of a relationship, partner, hopes and dreams

 - Facing the reality of building a new life on your own which involves becoming financially independent, perhaps upgrading skills or entering the workforce, facing what it means to be a single parent

 - Coming to terms with your decision and the implications it will have for you, your spouse, your children as well as your larger social circle such as family, friends and religious associations

 - Reconstructing a new social and emotional life with a new identity as well as helping your children do the same

 - Figuring out how to co-parent effectively with your eventual ex-spouse